- HubPages Tutorials and Community

 Tip #1 - Download a Good DJ App

-By my personal assessment, the best DJ app is the Djay Pro app by Algoriddim.
+By my personal assessment, the best DJ app to learn how to DJ with an IPAD is the Djay Pro app by Algoriddim.
 It is integrated with Spotify, giving you over 20 million tracks to mix from.
 All you need is a Spotify premium account.